nvim-neorg/neorg/docs/ROADMAP.md

 For starters, I have to set everything up in order to make the project comprehensible by the everyday user.
 This will include writing this very roadmap and writing the github wiki.

 The github wiki will consist of:
-- Detailed instructions to install and configure neorg
+- [x] Detailed instructions to install and configure neorg
-- Documentation for pulling modules from github/interacting with modules
+- [ ] ~~Documentation for pulling modules from github/interacting with modules~~ currently unimplemented
-- Documentation for existing core modules
+- [x] Documentation for existing core modules

 More will be added to this wiki as neorg grows larger and larger.